Party County Committee

 County committee members work together to advance the ideals of their party on the local level.
 They also have a voice in recommending the candidates who will represent their party.
 When a municipality’s governing body has a vacancy, that town’s county committee membership is instrumental in filling the vacancy.

 Sussex County’s Democratic and Republican county committee members are elected every four years.
 Both parties hold their elections in odd-numbered years, but not in the same year.
-The Democratic County Committee will hold elections in 2023, whereas the Republican County Committee will hold its next elections in 2025.
+The Republican County Committee will hold elections in 2025, whereas the Democratic County Committee will hold its next elections in 2027.
 The county committee members are grouped by party (Republican & Democratic) and by municipality.
 The members of the municipal committees of political parties must reside in the district which they will respectively represent (there are 119 districts in Sussex County; each district has two members elected to represent the district).
 Each party’s county committee determines, by its bylaws, the districts into which the county shall be divided for the purpose of representation in the county committee.

 Republican County Committee Bylaws